igu1/cms_with_django/README.md

 ## User Roles

-### Manager
+### Sales Manager
 - Can import customer data via CSV/XLSX files
 - Can view all customers in the system
-- Can assign customers to sales users
+- Can assign customers to Student Counsellors
-- Can view performance metrics of sales users
+- Can view performance metrics of Student Counsellors

-### Sales
+### Student Counsellor
 - Can view only assigned customers
 - Can update customer status
 - Can add notes to customer records